HimanshuMohanty-Git24/Tinder-Clone/README.md

 # Tinder Clone App with React JS and Firebase 🔥

 Welcome to my Tinder Clone app built with React JS!
-This project is a frontend implementation inspired by the tutorial series "Let's Build a TINDER Clone with REACT JS for Beginners" by Clever Programmer.
+This project is a frontend implementation inspired by the tutorial series "Let's Build a TINDER Clone with REACT JS for Beginners" by Clever Programmer([Link](https://www.youtube.com/live/DQfeB_FKKkc?si=CDYs38ha8NgF73uQ)).
 In this app, you can experience the swipe functionality and message features, making it a fun and interactive experience. 💑

 ## Features ✨